itsalirezajalouli/LoadFlowX/src/tasks.md

 - [x] remove bfsw
 - [x] more flexible zooming and hand mechanism
 - [x] putting the hand icon for hand mechanism and seperating it from move mode
+- [x] transformer connection bug
+- [ ] load and save system
 - [ ] moving one element and all the paths attached to it should be possible
-- [ ] transformer connection bug
-- [ ] load and save system
 - [ ] toggle night mode and light mode
 - [ ] fixing and understanding why the calculations were wrong
 - [ ] showing the results when mouse hovers on the element